Amazing Facts About Snow Leopards

 • Powerful Jaws and Teeth: Snow leopards possess powerful jaws and sharp teeth, ideally suited for tackling their primary prey: blue sheep, ibex, and markhor.
 Their canine teeth are particularly prominent, enabling them to inflict fatal bites on their prey.

-• Camouflage and Crypsis: The snow leopard’s coat is a masterpiece of camouflage, blending seamlessly with the rocky and snowy terrain.
+• Camouflage and Crypsis: The snow leopard’s coat is a masterpiece of camouflage, blending easily with the rocky and snowy terrain.
 This crypsis, or ability to remain hidden, is essential for both successful hunting and avoiding predators.
 Their coloring allows them to ambush prey effectively and remain undetected by potential threats.

 Behavior and Hunting Strategies: Masters of Stealth